-The project's reforestation effort, the "Education Promoting Reforestation Program" (EPRP), pairs monitoring of the seed-dispersing Black and white Ruffed Lemur with a reforestation plan that benefits both lemurs and the community.
+The project's reforestation effort, the "Education Promoting Reforestation Programme" (EPRP), pairs monitoring of the seed-dispersing Black-and-white Ruffed Lemur with a reforestation plan that benefits both lemurs and the community.
 The project team and area residents track the lemurs, collect fecal samples and grow seedlings in nurseries.
 Since 2010, this effort has planted 542,533 trees from over 100 endemic species.

-Since 2010, the project team has built several large-capacity tree nurseries and numerous satellite nurseries strategically located next to the Kianjavato villages.
+Since 2010, the project team has built several large-capacity tree nurseries and numerous satellite nurseries strategically located next to the villages around Kianjavato.
 With more nurseries and growing local participation, the project has a greater tree-production ability.

 With this funding, the project team will build ten new nurseries and upgrade several existing nurseries in 2016.
 This is a vital step to increase the annual tree-production levels.
 The project is on track to plant 350,000 trees in 2016 and has a goal of 500,000 trees in 2017.
 Large-scale replanting will be critical if forest restoration is to become a realistic endeavour in time to save the lemurs of Kianjavato.